lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 1. Mobile App transmits an encoded Firmware Update Request by writing to the SMP Characteristic on PineTime's Bluetooth LE GATT interface

 1. The open-source __NimBLE Bluetooth LE__ networking stack interprets the GATT request and calls the __Command Handler for Image Management__, part of the MCU Manager Library.
-More about NimBLE stack in a while.
+More about NimBLE in a while.

 1. Image Management Command Handler (in MCU Manager Library) inspects the Firmware Update Request, by calling `img_mgmt_impl_upload_inspect`

-1. Image Management Command Handler erases the Standby Firmware Image in PineTime's Flash ROM, by calling `img_mgmt_impl_erase_if_needed` for each block of ROM
+1. Image Management Command Handler erases the Standby Firmware Image in PineTime's Flash ROM, by calling `img_mgmt_impl_erase_if_needed` (optional, depending on the build settings)

-1. Then it writes the received firmware into the Standby Firmware slot, block by block, by calling `img_mgmt_impl_write_image_data`
+1. Then it writes the received firmware into the Standby Firmware slot by calling `img_mgmt_impl_write_image_data`

-PineTime Firmware Developers would need to implement these functions to inspect, erase and write firmware images in Flash ROM...
+PineTime Firmware Developers would need to implement these functions in C to inspect, erase and write firmware images in Flash ROM...

 1. __Inspect Upload:__ `img_mgmt_impl_upload_inspect(&req, &action, &errstr)`

 1. __Erase Image:__ `img_mgmt_impl_erase_if_needed(offset, num_bytes)`

 1. __Write Image:__ `img_mgmt_impl_write_image_data(offset, data, num_bytes, last)`

+The usage of these functions [may be found here](https://github.com/apache/mynewt-mcumgr/blob/master/cmd/img_mgmt/src/img_mgmt.c#L364-L534).

 ```c
 /* Determine what actions to take as a result of this request. */